ascl1u/lawly/plan.md

 Highlighted annotations for identified risks and key clauses.
 Responsive design for both desktop and mobile platforms.

+Quality of Life Features:

-6. Progress and History Tracking:
+1. Progress and History Tracking:

 Store previously analyzed documents for easy retrieval.
 Keep track of user queries and insights provided.